2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 After our preparations for the night, we roam around a bit.
 We see an impala near the camp, I observe a small army of ants digging out a new nest, and we see the sun go down.

 Sundown means dinner on this trip.
-So at 7 pm we all sit down in the restaurant and receive our ordered food.
+So at 7 pm we all sit in the restaurant and receive our ordered food.
 I had the Safari Burger.
-It’s nice meat with an egg on top.
+It’s lovely meat with an egg on top.
 Delicious!

-Day 2: First game sightings, Bushmen, and huge insects
+Day 2: First game sightings, Bushmen, and giant insects

 At 7:50 am, we are all packed and sitting in the truck, ready to go for another day.
-Even before we left the campsite, we saw some springbok and a family of Ostriches with their babies.
+Before leaving the campsite, we saw some springbok and a family of Ostriches with their babies.
 A lot of babies!

 Relaxation and culture

 After lunch, we had some time to spare.
-Since they have a nice swimming pool and the temperatures were scorching, we decided to cool ourselves down.
+Since they have a lovely swimming pool and the temperatures were scorching, we decided to cool ourselves down.

-At the swimming pool, we talked which each other.
-And I saw some cool insects.
+At the swimming pool, we talked to each other.
+And I saw some incredible insects.
 Unfortunately, I didn’t have my macro lens with me at that moment.
-So I need to go back one day to photograph the huge potter wasp and velvet ant.
+So I must go back one day to photograph the giant potter wasp and velvet ant.

 Velvet ant in Botswana